Gary Turner (fighter)

 Gary Turner (born 2 September 1970) is an English professional mixed martial artist who fought in the Cage Rage and K-1 promotions.
-Turner was the K-1 UK Grand Prix champion in 2003 and 2004.
+He was the K-1 UK Grand Prix champion in 2003 and 2004.
 As a mixed martial artist, he currently holds a record of 4-2-1 with notable victories over Tank Abbott and former British Heavyweight boxing champion, Julius Francis.

 Mixed martial arts career

 Turner made his professional MMA debut in 1999 with a win over Joe Akano.
 After fighting once more seven months later Turner did not fight in a professional MMA again until 2007 when he joined Cage Rage.
 On 21 April 2007, he made his Cage Rage debut against American former UFC fighter Tank Abbott which he won by TKO after 2:31 of the opening round.

-He continued with Cage Rage, winning his next two fights against Brazilian Edson Drago and former British heavyweight boxer Julius Francis before suffering his first defeat against Mostapha Al-turk by submission in March 2008 which was to be his final fight in Cage Rage as the promotion folded at the end of 2008.
-His last MMA was in April 2009, losing a split decision to Valdas Pocevicius in Croatia.
+He continued with Cage Rage, winning his next two fights against Brazilian Edson Drago and former British heavyweight boxer Julius Francis before suffering his first defeat against Mostapha Al-turk by submission in March 2008, which was to be his final fight in Cage Rage as the promotion folded at the end of 2008.
+His last MMA fight was in April 2009, losing a split decision to Valdas Pocevicius in Croatia.

 Titles

-Gary is a 10-time world champion (x2 kickboxing, x8 Ju-Jitsu) who has also won countless European and domestic titles across a wide range of martial arts styles.
+Turner is a 10-time world champion (x2 kickboxing, x8 Ju-Jitsu) who has also won countless European and domestic titles across a wide range of martial arts styles.